Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 }
 ```
 ### Adding the photos to the Stencil template
-1. Add a static file server route for images
+1. Add a static file server route for images:
 Insert the following line below `router.get("/meals", handler: loadHandler)`
 ```swift
 router.get("/images", middleware: StaticFileServer())
 ```
-2. Open your "FoodTemplate.stencil" file
+2. Open your "FoodTemplate.stencil" file:
 ```
 cd ~/FoodTrackerBackend/FoodServer/Views
 open FoodTemplate.stencil
 ```
-3. Add the following line in your for loop below `- {{ meal.name }} with rating {{ meal.rating }}. <br />`
+3. Add the following line in your `for` loop below the line  `- {{ meal.name }} with rating {{ meal.rating }}. <br />`
 ```
 <img src="images/{{ meal.name }}.jpg" alt="meal image" height="100"> <br />
 ```
-This will make a call to the server for the meal saved and display it.
+This will make a call to the server for the image saved with the meal and display it.

 Restart your server to add your new changes.
 Then add a new meal and view your frontend mealstore at http://localhost:8080/foodtracker.
 You should see a webpage displaying the total number of meals and a list of the meal names, rating and as well as a picture of the meal.
 Congratulations!
 You have now taken a meal from the app, set up a Kitura server to receive the data and displayed it embedded in html to a webpage.